hadlow/billyhadlow/src/pages/blog/how-to-release-to-homebrew.md

 ## 4. Add Semantic Release

+Semantic-release will automatically generate the Git version tags for our releases.
+If you use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/), then tags will follow semantic versioning standards.
+Tags will be generated whenever we commit to our main branch.

 Before adding Semantic release, we'll need a GitHub Actions file.
 Create a file named release.yml and put it in your main repository in the .github/workflows directory.
 Paste in the following:

 ```yml